rancher/rancher.github.io/os/index.md

 ### How this works
 ---

 Everything in RancherOS is a Docker container.
 We accomplish this by launching two instances of Docker.
-One is what we call **System Docker**, which runs the latest Docker daemon as PID 1, the first process on the system.
-All other system services, like `ntpd`, `rsyslog`, and `console`, are running in Docker containers.
+One is what we call **System Docker**, the first process on the system.
+All other system services, like `ntpd`, `syslog`, and `console`, are running in Docker containers.
 System Docker replaces traditional init systems like `systemd`, and can be used to launch [additional system services]({{site.baseurl}}/os/configuration/system-services/).

-System Docker runs a special container called **User Docker**, which is another Docker daemon responsible for managing all of the user’s containers.
-Any containers that you launch as a user from the console will run inside this User Docker.
+System Docker runs a special container called **Docker**, which is another Docker daemon responsible for managing all of the user’s containers.
+Any containers that you launch as a user from the console will run inside this Docker.
 This creates isolation from the System Docker containers, and ensures normal user commands don’t impact system services.

  We created this separation because it seemed logical and also it would really be bad if somebody did `docker rm -f $(docker ps -qa)` and deleted the entire OS.